YairAssif-Tuba/ATM-System-Project/README.md

 ## General Approach

 The ATM system follows a client-server architecture where the server handles all business logic and data management.
 The server uses in-memory storage for simplicity and implements thread-safe operations using Python's threading module.
 Each account has its own lock to prevent concurrent access issues, especially TOCTOU.
-In addition, each locking try has a timeout of 10 seconds.
-I was thinking if I should stick with it or not (because then when asking >100 requests in parallel we will face timeout for sure since each operation takes 0.1 second for readability) but I decided to do so since it resembles more to a real banking system.
+In addition, each locking try has a timeout of 20 seconds.
+I was thinking if I should stick with it or not (because then when asking >200 requests in parallel we will face timeout for sure since each operation sleeps 0.1 seconds for readability) but I decided to do so since it resembles more to a real banking system.

 ## Challenges Faced